 Jane Douglas from the video game YouTube channel Outside Xbox (2009) is an extra in this film.
 In the first trailer, she's sitting just behind a guy with the numbers 665312 on his helmet.

-The virtual reality racing vehicles do the same spiral jump as Roger Moore's James Bond did in live action in The Man With The Golden Gun (1975).
+The virtual reality racing vehicles do the same spiral jump as James Bond did in live action in The Man with the Golden Gun (1974).

-Another 80s reference is the bag of Doritos on the passenger side of the van right after the cataclysm goes off and they find Artemis wandering in the street. unless they remade the iconic logo in a nostalgic rerelease of the famous nacho chips, in the year 2045, they'd be toting around (and/or eating) a 60 year (give or take a couple years) bag of Doritos.
+Another 80s reference is the bag of Doritos on the passenger side of the van right after the cataclysm goes off and they find Artemis wandering in the street, and after Wade's uncle Rick punched him and he fell on the floor, a pack of Doritos with the same design can also be seen on the coffee table at the background. unless they remade the iconic logo in a nostalgic re-release of the famous nacho chips, in the year 2045, they'd be toting around (and/or eating) a 60 year (give or take a couple years) bag of Doritos.

 The third collaboration of Mark Rylance and Steven Spielberg after Bridge of Spies (2015) and The BFG (2016).